sensebox/books-v2/en/komponenten/sensoren/feinstaub.md

 #Fine Dust Sensor {#head}
 <div class="description">

-With this sensor SDS011 it is possible to determine the fine dust concentration in the air.
+With the sensor SDS011 it is possible to determine the fine dust concentration in the air.
 The sensor outputs two values: the concentration of PM2.5 (particle < 2.5 μm) and PM10 (particle < 10 μm).
 This sensor is equipped with a small fan to suck in air.
 Inside is a laser that measures the number of particles together with a photodiode.
 The results of the measurements are given in μg / m³ (micrograms per cubic meter)
 </div>

 <div class="line">